-All Computer Systems Bachelor of Technology (CST BTech) Degree students must complete at least one 9-credit major project course (COMP 8045 - Major Project 1) prior to graduation.
+All Computer Systems Bachelor of Technology (CST BTech) Degree students must complete the COMP8037 - Major Project Proposal course and COMP8047 - Major Project course prior to graduation.
 The objective of the major project is to allow the student to apply their specialty knowledge in a real life project, study or applied research project under the supervision of a Supervisory Committee.
 The major project should contain some elements, which are deemed to be innovative, experimental or exploratory in nature.